kaaproject/kaa/doc/Glossary/index.md

 ## Endpoint (EP)

 An abstraction which represents a separate managed entity within a Kaa deployment.
 Practically speaking, an endpoint is a specific Kaa client (see [Client](#client-also-kaa-client) registered (or waiting to be registered) within a Kaa deployment.
 For example, a news application installed on your mobile phone, the same news application installed on your tablet, and the same news application on your WiFi-enabled fridge would be considered three different endpoints in Kaa.
-Refer to [System-components-overview]({{root_url}}Administration-guide/System-components-overview/) for more information.
+Refer to [System components overview]({{root_url}}Administration-guide/System-components-overview/) for more information.

 ## Endpoint group